 15. Ensure Configuration of Exchange 2010 URLs

-The main point to be considered here is that in the Exchange 2010 server, internal as well as external hostnames are different from the Exchange 2013 server hostnames.
+The main point to be considered here is that in the Exchange 2010 server, internal as well as external hostnames are different from the Exchange 2013 or Exchange 2016 server hostnames.
 Further, they are pointed to the Exchange 2010 server.

 16. Ensure Configuration of DNS Records

-How one can ensure that its Exchange 2010 hostname is configured correctly
+- How you can ensure that the Exchange 2010 hostname is configured correctly

-How you can set up your public DNS as well as an internal DNS record
+- How you can set up your public DNS as well as internal DNS record

 DNS configuration includes the following aspects:

-Changing of the primary hostnames for pointing the Exchange 2013 Client Access server name on the internal DNS servers
+- Changing of the primary hostnames for pointing the Exchange 2013 Client Access server name to the internal DNS servers

 By the end, you will be aware of what all you need for migration, how a user can migrate, how to eliminate public folder databases from the legacy Exchange servers, how migration can be rolled back, and how can you ensure the precise working of the same.